BinaryMercenary/elfOs/README.md

 You can then put up quirky messages to get your younger kids their elf magic.
 Inspired by mithril and that knotts berry farm jail bird.

 ![elf at work](/art/elfPadOnTheJob.JPG)

+Background/BOM: Last year I designed an IOT controller to economize when whole house fan runs.
+I had a tiny lcd laying around from the initial kit (amazon asin B06Y5VHVFY).
+I attached it to a spare esp8266 (asin B010N1SPRK) and had everything I needed.